Improving Model Choice in Classification: An Approach Based on Clustering of Covariance Matrices: Gaussian Mixture Models

 Figure \ref{fig:2-PROP} is analogous to Figure \ref{fig:2-CPC}, but in the proportionality case.
 The BIC value for the 2-PROP model (27 d.f.) with $c_{sh}=c_{vol}=100$ is -3873.127, whereas the BIC value for the best model fitted by \textit{mclust} is -3919.796, which corresponds to the unrestricted model VVV (35 d.f.).
 Now, the number of observations wrongly assigned to the source groups is 64 for the 2-PROP model, while it is 71 for the VVV model.

 \end{itemize}

+\begin{remark} { Note that, by imposing appropriate constraints in the clustering problem, we can significantly decrease the number of parameters while keeping a good fit of the data. {Figure \ref{fig:2-PROP} shows this effect.} However, constraints also have a clear interpretation in cluster analysis problems, since we are looking for groups that are forced to have a particular shape.
+Therefore, different constraints can lead to clusters with different shapes.
+This is what happens in Figure \ref{fig:2-CPC}, where by introducing the right constraints we have managed to make the clusters created more similar to the original ones.
+Of course, in the absence of prior information, it is not possible to know the appropriate constraints, and the most reasonable approach is to select a model according to a criterion that penalizes the fit with the number of parameters such as the BIC. } \end{remark}

-To evaluate the sensitivity of our proposal for the detection of the true underlying model, we have used the models described in the two previous examples.
-Once a model and a particular size $n$ (=50, 100, 200) have been chosen, the simulation planning produces a sample containing $n$ random elements generated from each $N(\mu_i,\Sigma_i),\ i=1,\ldots,6$.
+To evaluate the sensitivity of {BIC} for the detection of the true underlying model, we have used the models described in the two previous examples.
+Once a model and a particular {sample size $n$} (=50, 100, 200) have been chosen, the simulation planning produces a sample containing $n$ random elements generated from each $N(\mu_{{k}},\Sigma_{{k}}),\ {k}=1,\ldots,6$.
 We repeated every simulation plan 1000 times, comparing for every sample the BIC obtained for the underlying clustering model vs the best parsimonious model estimated by \textit{mclust}.
-Table \ref{proportions} includes the proportions of times in which 2-CPC or 2-PROP model improves the best \textit{mclust} model for each value of $n$.
+Table \ref{proportions} includes the proportions of times in which 2-CPC or 2-PROP model improves the best \textit{mclust} model {in terms of BIC} for each value of $n$.
 Of course, the accuracy of the approach should depend on the dimension, the number of groups, the overlapping...
-However, even in the case of a large overlapping, as in the present examples, the proportions reported in Table \ref{proportions} show that moderate values of N suffice to get very high proportions of success.
+However, even in the case of a large overlapping, as in the present examples, the proportions reported in Table \ref{proportions} show that moderate values of ${n}$ suffice to get very high proportions of success. {Appendix \ref{app:additionalSim} contains additional simulations supporting the suitability of BIC in this framework.}